Financial health analysis (FHA), as the word says, is to analyze the financial health of a company.

 The financial health can be analyzed by understanding the financial performance with respect to industry performance.

-However, looking at large sets of financial data for company and its peers can be overwhelming.
+However, looking at large sets of financial data for the company and its peers can be overwhelming.

 Also, taking a strategic decision for a supply agreement just based on the looking at the financial performance could be difficult.